lmldvd/lmldvd.github.io/_posts/2020-01-11-lunch-break-sketch.md

 title: Lunch Break Sketch
 tags: [drawing, practice, illustration]
 style: fill
-color: success
+color: danger
 description: Everyday I will practice drawing on paper.
 Usually pencils or ink pens are used but occasionally you will see watercolor or mixed media.
 ---

-{% include elements/figure.html image="/images/cat_sketch.png" caption="Lion Sketch" %}
+{% include elements/figure.html image="/images/cat_sketch.png" caption="Cat Sketch" %}

 ## 1. Information about the drawing